plp13/qman/README.md

 - Support for `mandoc`.
 This is a major feature that enables Qman to be used on systems such as macOS, freeBSD, and Linux distributions that prefer `mandoc` rather than GNU `man`.
+- Three new themes:
+  - `adwaita`, designed to match the colors of dark Adwaita desktops
+  - adwaita-light, designed to match the colors of light Adwaita desktops
+  - `modernity-light`, a generic light theme to complement `modernity`
 - Miscellaneous bug fixes and documentation updates

 > **:bulb: Note**